-Cal State L.A. has a total of 192 units and 1,008 bed spaces available for on-campus housing.
+Cal State L.A. has a total of 218 units and 1,064 bed spaces available for on-campus housing.
 Each unit is equipped with fire detection systems, including smoke detectors and pull box stations.
-Additionally, there is an evacuation and annunciation system on each building.
+Additionally, there is an evacuation and annunciation system in Phase II Housing.
 All fire life safety systems report to the Department of Public Safety's Dispatch center.